 Credit: Chase

 From there, select a purchase you want to apply your points to.
 Once you select a transaction, you’re given the option to enter a dollar amount that you want to get back, and you’ll then see the corresponding number of points required.
-You also can choose to pay yourself back for the entire purchase.
+You can also choose to pay yourself back for the entire purchase.

 Use Pay Yourself Back to redeem points for a partial or full purchase